How to Start a Career in Digital Marketing (Beginner’s Guide 2026)

 Digital Marketing is a space where your online presence is extremely important.
 There are multiple ways to build your personal brand:

-• Optimize your LinkedIn profile and post your learnings/case studies once or twice a week
+• Optimise your LinkedIn profile and post your learnings/case studies once or twice a week

 • Share your portfolio projects